 ACA Federal Mandate for Healthcare Operating Rules

-View the CMS website for more detail on the Administrative Simplification provisions of the Affordable Care Act of 2010 (ACA).
+View the CMS website for more detail on the Administrative Simplification provisions of the ACA.

 ACA Section 1104 Transactions Requiring Operating Rules